Outdoor Business Activity

 On July 25, 2022, the City Council terminated the existing Temporary Outdoor Business Activity Program, Sidewalk Café Program and Sidewalk Café Pilot Program that allowed outdoor dining opportunities during the COVID-19 pandemic.

-Make a New Application
+Make a New Application for a Parklet or Sidewalk Cafe

 Approval Process